jancumps/cppgpio/README.md

 Add the `src/lib` folder to your include path
 Add the relevant cpp source file(s) from `src/lib` to your build list.
 Ideally, only build and link the one that you're using.
 See section [Small footprint](#small-footprint) below.

+## Examples:
+There are 2 examples in the `src/` folder:
+- example.cpp: read or write a pin.
+- blinky.cpp: blink a pin

 ## User requirements:
 1. Raspberry Pi
 On Raspberry OS, the user that runs your program has to be in the `gpio` group.
 When using Raspberry's tools to create an image, your user will be in that group.